The 2026: TRANSFORM programme has seen £200 million invested into the improvement of our campus sites.

 Many of these projects stem directly from student feedback, such as the need for more study space and better technical resources.
-Other key initiatives address the importance of sustainability, with projects focusing on energy efficiency and the reduction of our carbon emissions.

 We have seen a lot of growth within our Life Sciences faculty over recent times – for instance, our School of Biological Sciences has attracted larger numbers of students over the past few years.